OneDSix/MiniSponge/README.md

 To build this project, the most recommended way is to use the [local batch file](build.bat).
 Use `.\build build` for Windows.

 Since there are some potential problem when executing general `.\gradlew build`.
 Please execute `.\gradlew :build` instead.

+## License

+This repository is licensed with LGPL 2.1 and GPL 3,\
+you should be able to find the corresponding license documents in the same directory of this source code.\
+The overall license is named [`LICENSE` in the project's root directory](/LICENSE).

+`SPDX-License-Identifier: LGPL-2.1-only AND GPL-3-only`